May 15 – June 19, 2020

 The Spaniards see the advantage of having better access to both parts of the old city through the almost dried up river and use the former course of the river as parkland.

 I have added to the Southern European view of environmental damage caused by strollers, cafe-goers, circus people, and other interiors, thus “taking it to the extreme.”

 Rosa Schmidt: Filmed performative intervention “INDIGO HILLS / SETZUNGSFLIESSEN”, 2020

-The poster artwork “featherweight” shows the image of a feather above that of a storm surge.
-The layout that divides the term also divides it figuratively into its components: the feather and the weight.
+The poster artwork “Featherweight” shows the image of a feather above that of a storm surge.
+The layout, which divides the term, also divides it figuratively into its components: The spring and the weight.

-The feather depicted in the work represents the familiar and beloved comfort, the storm surge the weighty dangers that arise from our lifestyle.
-Anyone who thinks that fighting climate change is dealing with a featherweight in the sense of an easy opponent that can be defeated in passing is making a fatal mistake.
-The consequences are serious; the worldwide increase in catastrophic weather events is only one aspect.
+The feather depicted in the work represents the familiar and cherished comfort, the storm tide the weighty dangers that arise from our lifestyle.
+Anyone who believes that the fight against climate change is a featherweight in the sense of an easy opponent who can be defeated in passing is fatally mistaken.
+The consequences are severe, and the global increase in catastrophic weather events is just one aspect.

 Artists meet guests online

 on alternating dates, moderated by Tom Albrecht

 In each case from 18:00 to max.
 18:30

 Preparation from 5 pm.